A Guide to Understanding Ultrasounds

 What is Ultrasound?

 Ultrasound uses sound waves at frequencies higher than the human ear can hear.
 The doctor or technician runs the pregnancy ultrasound transmitter across your abdomen aided by a greasy substance that improves sound conduction.
 These sound waves bounce back off your baby much like sonar waves locating a submarine.
 These echoes are detected by a receiver, and then a computer translates the sound into a picture of baby on a screen.
+The picture that it makes is called a sonogram.

 The “Doptone” device used for detecting your baby’s heartbeat also uses ultrasound.
 The echoes are translated into the “swish-thump” you hear every month at your checkup.
 Other terms that refer to ultrasound include scan, sonogram, doppler (the physics term for the relationship between sound and the distance it travels), echo and electronic fetal monitoring.

-Why and When is It Used?
+Why and When is Ultrasound Used?

 A pregnancy ultrasound gives your doctor vital information and allows parents to “see” their baby on a TV screen.
 By eight weeks the image resembles a lima bean with a pulse; by fifteen weeks the ultrasound image can show baby’s major organs; by the 20th week, the ultrasound pictures confirm the presence or absence of a penis, so the sex of your baby is apparent (though sometimes this is subject to misinterpretation).
 Ultrasound yields information that could influence how your pregnancy is managed and improve its outcome.
 (If you don’t want to know your baby’s sex, be sure to tell your doctor or ultrasound technician beforehand.)

-How Safe is Ultrasound?
+How Safe is Ultrasound During Pregnancy?

 Twenty-year follow-up studies of thousands of mothers and babies who received diagnostic pregnancy ultrasound have shown no apparent harmful effects.
 Depending on the information desired, ultrasound can be performed at any time during your pregnancy and repeated pregnancy ultrasound exams appear to have no harmful effects.
 Ultrasound is certainly safer than x-rays.